d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 The .json and .params files generated during this process are a symbolic program and a model parameter, respectively.
 They can be read by other front-end languages supported by Python or MXNet, such as C++, R, Scala, and Perl.
 This allows us to deploy trained models to other devices and easily use other front-end programming languages.
 At the same time, because symbolic programming was used during deployment, the computing performance is often superior to that based on imperative programming.

 In MXNet, a symbolic program refers to a program that makes use of the Symbol type.
-We know that, when the NDArray input `x` is provided to `net`, `net(x)` will directly calculate the model output and return a result based on `x`.
+We know that, when the ndarray input `x` is provided to `net`, `net(x)` will directly calculate the model output and return a result based on `x`.
 For models that have called the `hybridize` function, we can also provide a Symbol-type input variable, and `net(x)` will return Symbol type results.

 ```{.python .input}
 # Delete this since symbol is not supposed to be exposed directly to users?